Find out if you're a Southern Water customer, check your water quality, or explore our interactive map to see what's going on in your area

 We are harnessing sun-power by installing and reducing our carbon footprint by installing more than 15,000 solar panels at three of our sites.

-Three solar panel arrays will be unveiled at sites in Hampshire and West Sussex, with have a total capacity of 4.2 MW.
+Three solar panel arrays will be unveiled at sites in Hampshire and West Sussex, will have a total capacity of 4.2 MW.
 To give you an idea, this would be enough to provide electricity for between 1,000 and 1,400 UK homes every year.
 The energy produced from the solar panel arrays will be used to supply our sites.

 Works to install around 3,200 solar panels at Hardham in Pulborough, approximately 7,500 panels planned for Testwood, Totton, and around 5,500 panels at Otterbourne, Winchester will commence in March and April 2017.
 All panels are expected to be up and running by early July.